About Milan, Italy - Home | Contact | Sitemap

 GARDENS and PARKS in Milan

-First public gardens were established between 1857 and 1862 which were designed by Giuseppe Balzaretto as a green town district.
-This district is situated in the centre, in the zone between Porta Venezia, Corso Venezia, Via Palestro and Via Manin.
-It is a typical English garden with a botanic richness.
+These public gardens were first established between 1857 and 1862 and were designed by Giuseppe Balzaretto as a green town district.
+This district, situated in the central zone of the city, rests between Porta Venezia, Corso Venezia, Via Palestro and Via Manin.
+It is a typical, botanically rich English garden.

 Parco Sempione in Milan, one of the most important park in Milan